jundalisay/spblist/content/en/social/supersociology/allah.md

 ---

-At the 100th day of the Gaza war, Muslims are asking: Where is the 'Allah'?
+At the 100th day of the Gaza war, Muslims are asking: Where is 'Allah'?

 {{< youtube Pqi5REE9XEw >}}